Deemed domicile ― rebasing for capital gains tax

 Introduction

-Fundamental changes to the tax regime for non-domiciled individuals were introduced from 6 April 2017.
-They involve deeming an individual to be UK domiciled for tax purposes even though they may be non-domiciled in the UK under general law.
-The rules apply for income tax, CGT and IHT.
+Under rules that applied between 2017/18 and 2024/25 inclusive, individuals were deemed to be UK domiciled for tax purposes even though they have been non-domiciled in the UK under common law.
+The rules applied for income tax, CGT and IHT.

 Non-domiciliaries:

-1. caught by the deemed domicile 15-year rule in 2017/18 may be able to rebase their foreign chargeable assets for CGT purposes as at 5 April 2017
+1. caught by the deemed domicile 15-year rule from 2017/18 may be able to rebase their foreign chargeable assets for CGT purposes as at 5 April 2017

 2. had a one-off opportunity to clean up existing mixed funds, see the Remittance basis ― mixed fund cleansing (April 2017 to April 2019) guidance note